 As far as security software goes, Let’s Encrypt has played a huge part in encrypting and certifying certificates.
 The non-profit body has improved its own security and authentication processes, and it’s continually striving to work as securely and painlessly as possible.

-If you don’t own a website but still want to make sure you’re only on HTTPS certified websites, use EFF’s HTTPS Everywhere (which we have on our Chrome and Firefox extensions).
+If you don’t own a website but still want to make sure you’re only on HTTPS certified websites, use EFF’s HTTPS Everywhere (which we have on our Chrome, Firefox, and Edge extensions).
 The extension blocks all HTTP requests, stopping you from visiting unencrypted websites.